-The Sentinel-3 mission, see Donlon et al. (2012) consists of two parts: An optical mission and a surface topography mission.
+The Sentinel-3 mission (see Donlon et al., 2012) consists of two parts: an optical mission and a surface topography mission.
 The optical mission is based on two payload instruments.
-Firstly, the Ocean and Land Colour Imager (OLCI) is a push-broom imag-

-- ing spectrometer with five cameras, see e.g. Nieke et al. (2012).
-The joint swath with a total width of 1270 km has a westerly offset against the satellite nadir ground track of approximately 300 km to mitigate for sun glint, see Fig. 1.
-Each camera has 21 spectral bands in the range of 400-1020 nm, see Table 1.
-The full resolution sampling is 300 m, reduced is 1 km and the absolute radiometric accuracy requirement is 2%. - The second optical instrument is the Sea and Land Surface Temperature Radiometer (SLSTR), see Coppo et al. (2013).
-SLSTR has a near simultaneous nadir and accompanying oblique view.
-The larger near nadir view swath (1400 km) shares roughly its westerly boundary with that of OLCI (see Fig. 1).
+Firstly, the Ocean and Land Colour Imager (OLCI) is a push-broom imaging spectrometer with five cameras (see e.g. Nieke et al., 2012).
+The joint swath with a total width of 1270 km has a westerly offset against the satellite nadir ground track of approximately 300 km to mitigate sun glint (see Fig. 1).
+Each camera has 21 spectral bands in the range of 400-1020 nm (see Table 1).
+The full-resolution sampling is 300 m, reduced is 1 km, and the absolute radiometric accuracy requirement is 2 %.

+The second optical instrument is the Sea and Land Surface Temperature Radiometer (SLSTR) (see Coppo et al., 2013).
+SLSTR has a near-simultaneous nadir and accompanying oblique view.
+The larger near-nadir view swath (1400 km) shares roughly its westerly boundary with that of OLCI (see Fig. 1).
 The narrower oblique view swath (740 km) is approximately centred over the satellite nadir ground track.
-SLSTR has - three spectral channels in the Visible (VIS) range (S1, S2, S3), three spectral bands in the Short Wave and InfraRed (SWIR) range (S4, S5, S6) and three in the thermal Infrared (S7, S8, S9) see Table 2.
-Two additional channels (F1, F2) are also available to detect high temperature events such as gas flares over the ocean.
+SLSTR has three spectral channels in the visible (VIS) range (S1, S2, S3), three spectral bands in the short-wave and infrared (SWIR) range (S4, S5, S6), and three in the thermal infrared (S7, S8, S9) (see Table 2).
+Two additional channels (F1, F2) are also available to detect high-temperature events such as gas flares over the ocean.

-The surface topography mission is based on a Synthetic Aperture Radar Altimeter (SRAL) instrument, see Le Roy et al. (2010).
-This is a Ku- and C-band nadir-looking radar with Synthetic Aperture Radar (SAR) capabilities to provide sea surface topography measurements in a low (approx. 7 km and a high (approx. 300 m) resolution mode.
-A dual frequency Microwave Radiometer (MWR), see Bergadà et al., 2010), supports the SRAL to provide the overall sea surface height by providing the wet atmosphere correction.
-In addition, for the precise determination of the orbit Sentinel-3 provides a Global Navigation Satellite System (GNSS) receiver, a Doppler Orbitography and Radio-positioning Integrated by Satellite (DORIS) instrument, and a laser retroreflector.
+The surface topography mission is based on a Synthetic Aperture Radar Altimeter (SRAL) instrument (see Le Roy et al., 2010).
+This is a Ku- and C-band nadir-looking radar with Synthetic Aperture Radar (SAR) capabilities to provide sea surface topography measurements in a low (approx. 7 km) and a high (approx. 300 m) resolution mode.
+A dualfrequency microwave radiometer (MWR) (see Bergadà et al., 2010) supports the SRAL to provide the overall sea surface height by providing the wet atmosphere correction.
+In addition, for the precise determination of the orbit Sentinel-3 provides a Global Navigation Satellite System (GNSS) receiver, a Doppler Orbitography and Radio-positioning Integrated by Satellite (DORIS) instrument, and a laser retro-reflector.

-1.4 Sentinel-3 ground segment organisation
+Sentinel-3 ground segment organisation 1.4

-The Sentinel-3 System includes a Payload Data Ground Segment (PDGS) to perform the satellite data downlink, the data and product processing, dissemination and archiving, and a Flight Operations Segment (FOS) responsible for the spacecraft control.
-The

-- PDGS is composed of a number of different centres responsible for the near real time and offline processing, dissemination and archiving of the land and respectively marine products, and for the missions performance activities such as instrument and product monitoring, calibration and validation.
-The processing, dissemination and archiving of the near real time and offline marine products as well as the marine mission perfor- - mance activities are carried out at the Sentinel-3 Marine Centre located in EUMETSAT, see also Fig. 2, and works in close cooperation and coordination with the ESA led Land Processing and Archiving Centres and Mission Performance Centre, see Sect.
-5.
+The Sentinel-3 system includes a Payload Data Ground Segment (PDGS) to perform the satellite data downlink, the data and product processing, dissemination and archiving, and a Flight Operations Segment (FOS) responsible for the spacecraft control.
+The PDGS is composed of a number of different centres responsible for the near-real-time and offline processing, dissemination, and archiving of the land and marine products, and for the mission performance activities such as instrument and product monitoring, calibration and validation.
+The processing, dissemination, and archiving of the near-real-time and offline marine products as well as the marine mission performance activities are carried out at the Sentinel-3 Marine Centre located in EUMETSAT (see also Fig. 2).
+The Marine Centre works in close cooperation and coordination with the ESA-led Land Processing and Archiving Centres and the Mission Performance Centre (see Sect.
+5).